Rumble vs. YouTube: A Data-Driven Comparison of Engagement and Monetization

 Revenue Share 55% to creators (YouTube Partner Terms) Up to 90%

-Rumble’s model is built around ad revenue and licensing, with creators earning $0.01 to $0.05 per view on average.
-No minimum subscribers or watch hours are required, making monetization more accessible.
-The revenue share can reach up to 90% for exclusive licensing deals (wealthyaffiliate.com).
+Here's where things get interesting.
+Rumble's monetization model revolves around ad revenue and licensing, with creators typically earning $0.01 to $0.05 per view on average.
+The kicker?
+No minimum subscribers or watch hours required to start making money.
+The revenue share can hit up to 90% for exclusive licensing deals (wealthyaffiliate.com), which is significantly better than YouTube's 55%.

 Content Discovery & Algorithm Differences